iATSPayments/com.iatspayments.civicrm/README.md

 This README.md contains information specific to system administrators/developers.
 Information for users/implementors can be found in the Documentation Wiki: https://github.com/iATSPayments/com.iatspayments.civicrm/wiki/Documentation

+Note that this extension is in maintenance only, no new features are being added.

 Requirements
 ------------